alvinj/MyTunes/README.md

 Pandora, or some other source at the same time.

 The code here is crap; I wrote it a long time ago when I only had a few free hours per week (or month) to write any code, so it's all kind of cobbled together.
+The only thing I did today was to update the build process to (a) use SBT and (b) work with Java 7 (and newer).

 That being said, if you want to play a sound file using Java, Scala, Groovy, or some other JVM-based language, I hope something in here is helpful.